Marshall Islands

 The Empire of Japan occupied the islands in the autumn of 1914 at the beginning of World War I. After the war, the Marshalls and other former German Pacific colonies north of the equator became the Japanese South Seas Mandate.
 The United States occupied the islands during World War II and administered them as part of the Trust Territory of the Pacific Islands after the war.
 Between 1946 and 1958, the United States conducted 67 nuclear tests at Bikini Atoll and Enewetak Atoll.
 (Note: There is a discrepancy related to the total number of tests conducted: 66 or 67.
 The total number is 67, but two tests (HARDTACK I SCAEVOLA and HARDTACK I QUINCE) were with zero yield: one was a safety test, the other did not work out.
 And sometimes one of them doesn't count.
 Another source of this discrepancy is the widely cited article by Simon and Robison, the summary of which lists the total number of tests conducted in the Marshall Islands as 66 (23 at Bikini Atoll + 42 at Enewetak Atoll + 1 between the atolls), although the attached table lists data for all 67 tests (23 + 43 + 1).)

 The U.S. government formed the Congress of Micronesia in 1965, a plan for increased self-governance of Pacific islands.
 In May 1979, the United States gave the Marshall Islands independence by recognizing its constitution and president, Amata Kabua.
 Full sovereignty or self-government was achieved in a Compact of Free Association with the United States.
 The Marshall Islands has been a member of the Pacific Community (PC) since 1983 and a United Nations member state since 1991.

 Politically, the Marshall Islands is a presidential parliamentary republic in free association with the United States, with the U.S. providing defense, subsidies, and access to U.S.-based agencies such as the Federal Communications Commission and the United States Postal Service.
 With few natural resources, the islands' wealth is based on a service economy, as well as fishing and agriculture; aid from the United States represents a large percentage of the islands' gross domestic product, and although most financial aid from the Compact of Free Association was set to expire in 2023, it was extended for another 20 years that same year.
 The country uses the United States dollar as its currency.
-In 2018, it also announced plans for a new cryptocurrency to be used as legal tender.

 The majority of the citizens of the Republic of Marshall Islands are of Marshallese descent, though there are small numbers of immigrants from the United States, China, Philippines, and other Pacific islands.
 The two official languages are Marshallese, which is one of the Oceanic languages, and English.
 Almost the entire population of the islands practices some religion: three-quarters of the country follows either the United Church of Christ – Congregational in the Marshall Islands (UCCCMI) or the Assemblies of God.